Have Questions? Want to see Valtix in action?

 - Dynamic multi-cloud network security policies based on workload identity

-- Centralized hub-n-spoke or distributed scale out architecture that works across all public clouds
+- Centralized hub-n-spoke or distributed scale-out architecture that works across all public clouds

 - Baking security into the DevOps process using the Valtix Terraform provider that enables security teams to move in lockstep with the application teams and enables business agility

-Network Security Architecture for Google Cloud
+Network Security Architecture for GCP

 Valtix provides flexibility in securing your workloads running in Google Cloud.
-You can chose between a distributed model that bakes security into each VPC, centralized hub-n-spoke that protects multiple VPCs, or a hybrid that protects Internet-facing applications in public VPCs while security east-west and egress flows in the centralized security hub.
-You choose, the Valtix controller deploys.
+You can choose between a distributed model that bakes security into each VPC, centralized hub-n-spoke that protects multiple VPCs, or a hybrid that protects Internet-facing applications in public VPCs while security east-west and egress flows in the centralized security hub.
+You choose, and the Valtix controller deploys.

 Diving in a bit deeper using the GCP constructs for the centralized hub-n-spoke model, you can see that the application VPCs (aka the spokes) are connected via VPC peering to the security hub VPC.
-The security hub runs two Valtix Gateways, one for ingress to protect Internet-facing applications, and the other for east-west (between VPCs) and egress traffic.
+The security hub runs two Valtix Gateways, one for ingress to protect Internet-facing applications and the other for east-west (between VPCs) and egress traffic.

-Customers configure security policies based on the workload identity of their applications based on deployment stage (dev, test, prod), application tiers (web/frontend, middle-tier, service1 etc) or security requirements (general, compliance etc).
+Customers configure security policies based on the workload identity of their applications based on deployment stage (dev, test, prod), application tiers (web/frontend, middle-tier, service1 etc), or security requirements (general, compliance, etc).
 These workload identities are based on the continuous discovery of your GCP cloud assets and leverage the tags and labels assigned to the workloads.
-As your applications are deployed or auto scale, Valtix automatically applies your security policies.
+As your applications are deployed or auto-scale, Valtix automatically applies your security policies.

 A crucial new aspect of visibility in public clouds is to get visibility and control of your IaaS and PaaS provided by GCP and other public clouds.
-This ensures that you don’t treat the shared security model as a blind spot and ensure protection of the 100s of cloud services from AWS, Azure and GCP.
+This ensures that you don’t treat the shared security model as a blind spot and ensure the protection of the 100s of cloud services from AWS, Azure, and GCP.